 Yes.
-The state-provided application, Odyssey File and Serve, is a Web-based application, but it does require a Microsoft Silverlight plug-in to be installed on your computer.
-The current version of the application will work on PC’s or Mac’s but is not compatible with iOS mobile devices.
+The state-provided application, Odyssey File and Serve, is a Web-based application that will work on PC’s or Mac’s as well as with iOS mobile devices.

 How is this going to affect expedited cases that can be handed to the clerk to be given directly to the judge?

 You will still want to file these electronically, but you can do courtesy paper filings to the court and judges as you currently do.